MoonPoet/xaprb-src/content/blog/2006/08/13/four-types-of-database-abstraction-layers.md

 I've shown there are at least four completely different types of "database abstraction layer," and they have very different goals.
 It makes sense that "goodness" should be measured by different criteria as well, right?
 In fact, I think there should be some criteria in common, and some will be different.

-The common criteria should be -- at a minimum -- speed/efficiency, correctness, good documentation, and platform portability (by which I mean, the system should compile and run on various hardware and operating system platforms).
+The common criteria should be---at a minimum---speed/efficiency, correctness, good documentation, and platform portability (by which I mean, the system should compile and run on various hardware and operating system platforms).

 Beyond that, each type will have different criteria: